+Thank you for interest in our dogs.
+We have not bred since 2009.
 The cute wonderful chihuahuas, yorkis and chorkies you see here are now bred by Alaska Designer Dogs.
-You may contact them directly at email@example.com
+You may contact them directly at firstname.lastname@example.org

 We breed AKC registered Yorkshire Terriers and Chihuahuas.
 Our Chorkies can be registerd iether with DBR or ACHC.